Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.

-Many have undertaken the task of explaining how Jesus could be sin, especially in light of the first statement in the sentence, that Jesus had no sin.
-This is a debate going back centuries, with honest interlocutors on each side.
+Many have undertaken the task of explaining this verse, that somehow Jesus could be sin, especially in light of the first phrase in the sentence that Jesus had no sin.
+This is a doctrinal debate going back centuries, with honest interlocutors on each side.
 It remains a point of debate to this day, so we shall not be so arrogant as to suggest that we have the answer.
 But perhaps we might have some insight.

 He.
 2:17-18 For this reason he had to be made like his brothers in every way, in order that he might become a merciful and faithful high priest in service to God, and that he might make atonement for the sins of the people.
 18 Because he himself suffered when he was tempted, he is able to help those who are being tempted.